Q: I am able bodied, does my disabled buddy sail for free?

 A: The aim of the JST is to enable people of all physical disabilities to sail on our unique ships.
 Those with more complex needs will need to complete a medical form which will be assessed before their voyage by one of our volunteer doctors.
 The doctor will then decide what level of assistance is required throughout the voyage and whether a buddy can be found from our voyage crew or whether they need to bring their own buddy (and in some cases two known buddies).

-Anyone with a learning disability (this includes Aspergers, Autism and Dyspraxia) will need to come with a known buddy, and will be required to have an assessment on board one of the ships, to determine their ability to understand instruction from the permanent crew and their suitability to life on board in this unique environment.
+Anyone with a learning disability (this includes Aspergers, Autism and Dyspraxia) will need to come with a known buddy, and will be required to have an on-board safety assessment on one of the ships, to determine their ability to understand instructions from the permanent crew and their suitability to life on board in this unique environment.

 Q: I need help with personal care, will the JST find me a buddy?

 A: If you require help with personal care or have a learning disability then you will need to bring someone with you who knows you well and is able to assist you in these areas.

 Q: I am disabled, will my buddy take care of my needs whilst on a voyage?

 A: The purpose of the buddy system is for you to help each other in whatever way you can.
 Everyone has their own individual strengths be it in a physical way or in strength of character.
 The purpose is for you to learn about each other through working the ship together to enable you to grow and develop as individuals.